ncridlig/ml4cv-assignment/README.md

 ## License

-Academic use only - ML4CV course assignment.
+Academic use only - ML4CV course assignment, University of Bologna (A.Y.
+2024-2025).